btford/angular-hint-modules/README.md

 ```

 #### Creating and Loading Modules
-Hint Modules also notifies you of common problems regarding the creation and loading of modules.
+AngularHintModules also notifies you of common problems regarding the creation and loading of modules.

 The following code snippit will be the example for the following sections: